Home Page

 This forward position brings the transoms nicely out of the

-water, and the boat is slipping along.
+water, and the boat is slipping along well, as the wake and

 The position is good for getting a feel of the speed of the